Feyerabend/cc/ch04/sec4.7/display/drivers/README.md

 - *Constraints*: In memory-tight environments (Pico has 264KB SRAM), low-level code can be leaner than bloated libraries.

-Avoid it if deadlines are tight or you're new to embedded programming—start with APIs and peel back layers gradually.
+Avoid it if deadlines are tight or you're new to embedded programming--start with APIs and peel back layers gradually.